shawndacosta/G20-AI-PROJECT/Installation.md

 You will obtain a file named something like:

-- realtor-data.zip
+- realtor-data.zip or other namefile.zip

 Extract its content, and place the resulting CSV into:

-- your_project/data/raw/
+- house_prediction/data/raw/

 🎯 Expected final file:

 - data/raw/realtor-data.csv
+- (or any similar CSV extracted from the Kaggle archive)

 (If your file name ends differently, simply update the notebook path accordingly.)